drwpow/better-color-tools/docs/project-goals.md

-# FAQ

-This doc is labelled “FAQ,” but as you may suspect with many FAQs, most of these questions have never been asked.
-This is more of a compendium of things too boring and too in-the-weeds for the README, but calling it a “compendium” or “appendex” or some more-appropriate term would be more confusing, so here we are.
-Welcome!

-## Project goals
+# Project goals

-I started this library because I frequently need to mix colors, but was constantly disappointed at how bad the results were using common tools available (see examples above; if you’ve found a tool you’re happy with, more power to you, but I never did).
-I had avoided using any libraries or tools for this reason for my entire career, and instead always mixed color manually in graphics programs (I have a fine arts degree with a concentration in painting, so I have to feel grumpy about colors to convince myself my art degree was worth something).
-But over time, I had this growing feeling that others had dealt with this problem and had been similarly disappointed, and that there were solutions available; they just were just unknown to the authors making simple color functions (including the Sass authors).
-After all, most programmers aren’t color scientists.
-And so this library is the product of finding solutions to the (deceptively-complex) problem of color mixing that aren’t god-awful, and are at least as good as I can achieve mixing colors manually if not better.

-On the other side of the divide, there are plenty of color tools that comprehensively deal with most major color spaces accurately, and are capable of mixing colors precisely.
-However, they posess a steep learning curve to use, and a user must have a deep knowledge of the tool and theory to accomplish basic tasks for the purpose of making websites.
-And for good reason, too—there’s over a century of color science history to tackle, and those libraries are also dealing with myriad other applications beyond computer monitor color including physical paint, printing, etc. By limiting scope to _just computer monitor color_ and more specifically _computer monitor color for the web_, we can cut down on most complexity of other tools and are left with only a subset of options, which is sadly an untapped space.

-So in essence, this library aims to fill the void between those two sides by prioritizing **practicality** and **precision** (as opposed to completeness in the latter side and, uh, I’m not sure what outlines the former side other than fundamental misunderstandings of color 🤷‍♂️).
+I started this library because I frequently need to mix colors, but was constantly disappointed at how bad the results were using common tools available.
+Of course, the answer was “color science,” but that field is inaccessible or a huge time-sink to most.
+But since I needed to really understand color science to determine “best” methods, I took the plunge so you don’t have to.

+This library is full of opinions that perhaps not all color scientists will agree with, but that’s OK.
+It posists strong opinions for the sake of the developer.
+But those strong opinions do come from what I could find to be the largest of consortium of color scientists agreeing to.

+Put another way, this library aims to bridge the gap between **practicality** (libraries that are easy to use but produce god-awful colors) and **precision** (libraries that are accurate implementations of digital color spaces but require a large learning curve to use well).

 ### Practicality